 Make sure your devote at least two hours in the bath to fully exploit the relaxing benefits of the healing water, saunas, steam rooms and massages!

-Note that the cashiers at the baths close an hour before closing time.
+Note that the cashiers close an hour before closing time.

 I usually go for some kind of massage besides bathing.
 If you prefer to have only a hot bath, ask for a standard ticket (use of sauna is included).